How much cash should I have on hand now?

 5. When you receive a windfall

 Your long-term goals, risk tolerance, and spending and saving habits also affect how much cash you should have on hand.
-A wealth planning and investment professional can help you strike the right balance.
+A financial advisor can help you strike the right balance.

 Wells Fargo Investment Institute, Inc. is a registered investment adviser and wholly-owned subsidiary of Wells Fargo Bank, N.A., a bank affiliate of Wells Fargo & Company.